 After attending VSU and obtaining her Bachelors of Science in Psychology, she started her career making an impact in the social sector.
 For seven years she helped homeless youth and families as a Crisis Counselor and shortly afterwards, became a Program Manager for a youth in transition program.

-After receiving her Masters of Science in Rehabilitation Counseling from Winston-Salem State University in 2012 and becoming newly married, she was deeply inspired to create the resources her high school self would have wanted for the young people in her community.
+After receiving her Masters of Science in Rehabilitation Counseling from Winston-Salem State University in 2012, she was deeply inspired to create the resources her high school self would have wanted for the young people in her community.
 On October 17, 2015 The Academy of Goal Achiever’s was founded.
 Courtnie started the program with 15 students, upon becoming a Certified Youth, Parent & Family Coach through World Coach Institute.
 The organization has now impacted over 500 lives through youth led service projects and has successfully transitioned 100% of its graduating high school seniors to college.
 She wanted students and families to feel empowered, educated, hopeful and supported, throughout their four years of high school and prepared with individualized post-secondary plans – this commitment is at the core of The Academy of Goal Achiever’s.

 Growing up, Courtnie quickly realized that her not being properly prepared for life after high school had little to do with a lack of motivation and more about life circumstances.
 This is why at the end of every day at The Academy of Goal Achiever’s the youth are ask two questions to reaffirm their power to be anything.
 The first is “who are we?”, these three words are met with a resounding “goal achievers!” and to make sure these empowered youth know to never give up, they are asked a final question: “and what does it take?”
 The collective response is a determined “hard work!”
 This is more than a chant for Courtnie, it is a relentless promise to providing a better life for the young people and families she serves.